NASCAR rules and regulations: Crew rosters

 For the 2018 season, NASCAR created a new roster system.
 This system would standardize the number of at-track team members.
 Rosters are split into three categories: Organizational, Road Crew, and Pit Crew.

-Examples of Organizational roster spots include competition director, team managers, technical director, IT specialists.
+Examples of Organizational roster spots include competition director, team managers, technical director, and IT specialists.
 In the Cup Series, teams are allotted three organizational roster spots for one- and two-car operations, and four spots for three- and four-car outfits.
-XFINITY and Gander Outdoors Truck Series teams are allowed one organizational roster spot each.
+XFINITY and Craftsman Truck Series teams are allowed one organizational roster spot each.

 Examples of Road Crew include crew chief, car chief, mechanics, engine tuners, engineers, specialists (for areas such as tires, aerodynamics and shocks) and spotters.
 The limits for these personnel by series: Cup, 12; Xfinity, 7; Trucks, 6.

 Pit Crews are the same in all series, with the maximum number being 5.
+At standalone races (Lime Rock, Portland), pit crew members are not allowed.
+Members of a team's standard crew roster must participate in pit stops.

-The exceptions to these numbers are slight.
-Cup Series teams are allowed one extra road crew position at Indianapolis Motor Speedway and road courses, where teams often use multiple spotters because of restricted views.
-Also, an additional road crew roster spot will be allowed for Xfinity teams at 10 races and Truck Series teams at five.
+At Indianapolis and road courses, extra crew roster members are permitted, primarily because of restricted views with spotters.
+Also, an additional road crew roster spot will be allowed for Xfinity teams at 10 races (Indianapolis and road courses among those) and Truck Series teams at five (primarily road courses).
+Normally one extra member is permitted, but road courses may have additional spotters available at NASCAR's discretion if necessary.
+In addition, exemptions are used for longer-distance travel races (races west of the Mississippi River or Mexico) where both hauler drivers are exempt from crew roster lists.